Yoeri-z/bon_notifiers/README.md

     stackTrace:  stackTrace
  );
 }

 ```
-This method will be called any time an error occurs in either an `AsyncNotifier` or a `ChangeNotifier` with the `ErrorNotifier` mixin
+This method will be called any time `setError` or `update` is called with a value in the message parameter.

 Every public class and method in this package is documented, for more documentation see [the api reference](https://pub.dev/documentation/bon_notifiers/latest/bon_notifiers/)
 ## License